 - First Thunder has two such moments:

 - There was a more recent Shazam series which involved Superman figuring out Billy's identity as a homeless kid, and deciding he needs some mentoring.
-He goes to visit him as Clark, opens his coat and shirt, and then quietly sits down.
-"I'm Clark..."
+He goes to visit him as Clark, opens his coat and shirt to reveal his Superman emblem, and then quietly sits down.
+"My real name is Clark..."

-- Shazam has an answer for Superman's accusations, pointing out that Billy is the only person in the world who can be trusted to wield this power.
-When Superman responds that Billy is "just a boy", Shazam looks at Superman with the look of a concerned father, saying, "Just a boy...who could use some guidance."
-Shazam is completely aware of what he's asking of Billy and how unfair it is, but has no other option.
-He needs someone as selfless and incorruptible as Billy, less he create another Black Adam.
+- Shazam has no answer for Superman's accusations, only able to point out that Billy is the only person in the world who can be trusted to wield this power.
+When Superman responds that Billy is "just a boy", Shazam can only look at Superman with a face like a concerned parent, and admit that Billy is, indeed, "Just a boy...who could use some guidance."
+Shazam is completely aware of what he's asking of Billy and how unfair it is, but sees no other option.
 So instead, Shazam asks Superman to be Billy's friend.

 - From Freddy's Guide to Superheroing: "Darla...always says I'm her real brother and hugs me a lot.
 So I let the glitter slide."